ramokz/phantom-camera-docs/docs/c-sharp-wrapper.md

 ## What Is This?
 The addon is written in `GDScript` (`.gd`) and makes use of typed declarations of its methods and properties.

-While the addon works just fine out-of-the-box in other languages that Godot supports, including `C#`, the way you reference properties, methods and signals from the `.gd` files in other languages are cumbersome, not type safe and prone to errors.
+While the addon works just fine out-of-the-box in other languages that Godot supports, including `C#`, the way you reference properties, methods and signals from the `.gd` files in other languages are cumbersome, not type safe and thus prone to errors.

 It's very easy to make a slight spelling mistake that would result in a runtime error that a given IDE would not warn or otherwise flag.
 For example, to reference a property or call a method from a `PCam` node, you would normally have to type the _**exact**_ name of the method.
 So to update the priority of a given `PCam` in a `C#` you would have to type:

 ```csharp
 _pcam.Set("priority", 10); // Without the wrapper
 ```